Screenshot 2026-02-24 at 9.19.28 PM.png

 The purpose of this campaign is to create a path beyond entrenched political positions.

-It calls for what we describe as a “third way,” a commitment to shared humanity over division, to dignity over domination, and to a future built together rather than apart.
+It calls for what we describe as a commitment to shared humanity over division, to dignity over domination, and to a future built together rather than apart.

 This vision honors youth who demonstrate through their lives that coexistence is not naive.
 It is courageous.

 Peace requires imagination.
-These young people are already living it.
+These young people are living it.

 Recognizing Youth Leadership on the World Stage